simonnickel/snap-theme/README.md

 ## Motivation

-With a growing app project consistency of look and feel is important.
-Especially when you decide to tweak a few attributes or need to adjust it to fit platform changes or new design trends.
+Consistency in look and feel is important.
+Especially for a growing app project, when you decide to tweak a few attributes or need adjustments to fit platform changes or design trends.
 Goal of `SnapTheme` is to define visual attributes in a single place, to allow: simple adjustments, quick experiments and user-selectable styles.

 Instead of defining design attributes all over the place, you register a semantic key for your Theme, assign a definition and use it in your SwiftUI views.